-If you’re only adding a couple chickens to your flock each season, then you can probably grow them out in a large brooder.
-But if you’re adding more than 10 birds each spring it might be worth it to invest in a grow-out pen.
+If you’re only adding a couple of chickens to your flock each season, then you can probably grow them out in a large brooder.
+But if you’re adding more than 10 birds each spring, it might be worth it to invest in a grow-out pen.

 If you’re brooding chickens inside your house, you know how messy older chicks can be.
-Their scratching gets bigger, they’re wings get more powerful which means more dust flying through the air.
+Their scratching gets bigger, and their wings get more powerful, which means more dust flying through the air.

 A grow-out pen creates a safe outdoor space for your growing chicks.

 We usually have several cycles of chicks added to our coop each year.
-Sometimes I purchase chicks and other times I hatch out some from our own flock.
-It’s not safe to brood day old babies with 4-week old chicks.
-The older tricks will trample and peck the babies.
+Sometimes I purchase chicks, and other times I hatch out some from our own flock.
+It’s not safe to brood day-old babies with 4-week old chicks.
+The older chicks will trample and peck the babies.